 A First Aid Kit (to fix yourself if required!)

-Bikepacking is all about packing more of what you need and less of what you don’t, so selecting clothing that is versatile across a range of weather conditions is advisable.
+Bikepacking is all about packing more of what you need and less of what you don’t, so selecting versatile clothing across a range of weather conditions is advisable.
 For more information on staying adaptable to the elements, check out our guide on how to layer up your cycling clothing.

 A bikepacking adventure will typically (unless you plan on staying in accommodation) involve having to pack and account for basic camping supplies such as utensils, shelter, sleeping necessities and something to cook with (such as a mini stove).

-The type of shelter you choose will be personal preference as everyone sleeps differently.
-Be it a small hammock, bivy, a tent, or even a sleeping mat under the stars, figuring out what best suits you, and your ride conditions will go a long way to simplifying what to pack.
-With regards to sleeping necessities, the standard advice is to select lightweight items, pack down small and are reasonably resistant to the elements.
+The type of shelter you choose will be a personal preference as everyone sleeps differently.
+Be it a small hammock, bivy, a tent, or even a sleeping mat under the stars, figuring out what best suits you and your ride conditions will go a long way to simplifying what to pack.
+Regarding sleeping necessities, the standard advice is to select lightweight items, pack down small and are reasonably resistant to the elements.

 Water and Food

-It should come as little surprise that nutrition and the food you take on a bikepacking adventure is one of the most important considerations.
+It should come as little surprise that nutrition and the food you take on a bikepacking adventure are among the most important considerations.
 Understanding the basics of what food, sports nutrition, and fluids work best for you is something you’ll likely not want to leave to chance when out on the road.

 Not packing for the long haul?
 Check out our guide on what tools and spares what to pack the next time you’re planning a ride.